erose1337/beautiful-jekyll/_posts/2018-01-16-prp-aead-scheme.md

 For post #2, I will be talking about a psueodo random permutation (PRP) based authenticated encryption with associated data (AEAD) scheme.
 This is mostly an excuse to practice including images into my posts.

+Note: if you happen to stumble upon this post, I have not yet fixed the images - so some content is currently missing --

 The motivation
 ----
 AEAD schemes are a trendy topic due to a few reasons: